Sumerian Religion

 Islam

-Submission to the will of Allah, following the teachings of Prophet Muhammad.
+Submission to the will of Allah, the path of peace and righteousness.

 Chinese Traditional Religions